YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 How do I decide tonight?

-Ask where the grafts are, whether the donor area is sore, whether scabs are still attached, whether swelling is active, and whether you actually turn in sleep.
+Tonight, start with the real contact points.
+Where are the grafts?
+Is the donor area sore?
+Are scabs still attached?
+Is swelling active?
+Do you turn in sleep?
 The answer is different for a settled frontal case on day 10 than for a crown case on day 6 with restless sleep.

-If the recipient area could touch the pillow, keep using a protective setup.
-If the neck pillow hurts the donor area, adjust the setup rather than forcing pain.
+If the recipient area could touch the pillow, keep a protective setup.
+If the neck pillow hurts the donor area, change the shape, height, or support rather than forcing pain.
 If you can sleep on your back with no rubbing, no pressure, and no warning signs, you can usually start reducing neck pillow use after the first week.

 Do not let fear keep you in a painful setup, and do not declare normal sleep too early only because the pillow is annoying.
+The goal is simple.
 Protect the grafts during the short vulnerable window, protect the donor area from pressure, then return to normal sleep step by step.